Amplitude, Inc. Main Service Agreement

 1.1 – Provision of Amplitude Services

-Amplitude will (a) provide Customer the Services during the subscription term set forth in the Order Form in accordance with the terms of the Agreement; (b) during the term of the applicable Order Form, make available to Customer as part of the Amplitude Services, all updates and also provide product support as follows: Customer may submit support inquiries by emailing email@example.com or on the Amplitude website 24 hours per day.
+Amplitude will (a) provide Customer the Services during the subscription term set forth in the Order Form in accordance with the terms of the Agreement; (b) during the term of the applicable Order Form, make available to Customer as part of the Amplitude Services, all updates and also provide product support as follows: Customer may submit support inquiries to support.amplitude.com or on the Amplitude website 24 hours per day.
 Amplitude standard support hours are 09:00 to 17:00 Pacific Time Monday through Friday for technical information, technical advice and technical consultation regarding Customer’s use of Amplitude Services.